Linda Yueh is an economist, writer and broadcaster.

-Dr. Yueh is Fellow in Economics at St Edmund Hall, Oxford University, and Adjunct Professor of Economics at London Business School.
-She is Visiting Professor at LSE IDEAS, London School of Economics and Political Science's foreign policy think tank (from January 2019), Associate Fellow at Chatham House.
+Dr Linda Yueh CBE is Fellow in Economics at St Edmund Hall, Oxford University and Adjunct Professor of Economics at London Business School.
+She is an Associate Fellow (U.S. and the Americas Programme) at Chatham House.
 She was awarded CBE for Services to Economics in the 2023 New Year Honours List.

 She is a TV and radio presenter, including for BBC Radio 4 and the World Service, as well as having fronted BBC TV series, such as The New Middle Class, Next Billionaires, and Working Lives.
 She was Chief Business Correspondent for BBC News and presenter of Talking Business with Linda Yueh for BBC World TV and BBC News Channel.
 She had been Economics Editor and anchor at Bloomberg TV.